aswingt65/Python-Programs/README.md

 <b>51.
 Minimum Deletions</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Minimum_Deletions.py)
 <p> Given a string of S as input.
 Your task is to write a program to delete the minimum number of characters from the string so that the resultant string is a palindrome.</p>

+<b>52.
+Bleak Numbers</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Bleak_Numbers.py)
+<p> Given an integer, check whether it is Bleak or not.
+A number n is called Bleak if it cannot be represented as sum of a positive number x and set bit count in x, i.e., x + countSetBits(x) is not equal to n for any non-negative number x.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>